By Paula Parker

 Road accidents are the major cause of death to foreign tourists in Thailand, with motorbike accidents being the most common cause of death in Phuket.

-Always wear a helmet if you choose to ride a motorbike in Phuket keep in mind that when it rains the roads can become extremely dangerous.
+Always wear a helmet if you choose to ride a motorbike in Phuket and keep in mind that when it rains the roads can become extremely dangerous.

 Ensure that your travel insurance policy covers you for riding a motorbike.